Home

 Avoid outdoor activities between 10:00am and 4:00pm to avoid heat exhaustion

-• Wear loose and sun protective clothing so your body can cool itself
+• Wear loose and spf clothing so your body can cool itself

 • Wear a wide brimmed sun protection hat to help you stay cool and avoid heatstroke